Pocket-LoC/Pump-Controller/Software/README.md

 Connect the Pocket LoC Pump Controller (with the [firmware](https://github.com/Pocket-LoC/Pump-Controller/tree/main/Firmware) loaded and four micropumps connected).
 The blue LED should be on.

 You can now run the Python code.
-The software will try to establish a connection to the first "Arduino Micro" it can find.
-This will only work reliably if no other Arduino Micro is connected to the PC (if you need to use multiple Arduinos in paralell set the correct port manually).
+The software will try to establish a connection to the first "Arduino Micro" that identifies as Pocket LoC pump controller.
 It will then configure the controller and wait for input confirmation to start the droplet sample.
-The sample assumes that pump 1 provides a constant background flow and pump 2 through 4 are used to generate droplets.
+The sample assumes that pump 1 provides a constant background flow and pumps 2 through 4 are used to generate droplets.
+You will have to adjust the droplet timings and voltages for your specific application.